xcart/xcart-docs/_pages/kb_en/multivendor/messages_addon_usage_with_multivendor.md

 order: 100
 published: false
 ---
-In a Multivendor X-Cart store, the addon {% link "Messages" ref_0pnZpHq3 %} can be used to enable direct communication between the store customers and the sellers (vendors) and give the store owner/administrator a method to supervise the communication process and, if necessary, to interfere in the communication so as to help resolving problems or handle disputes.
+In a Multivendor X-Cart store, the addon {% link "Messages" ref_0pnZpHq3 %} can be used to enable direct communication between the store customers, the sellers (vendors) and the store owner/administrator.

-Basic usage of the Messages addon is described in {% link "this section" ref_0pnZpHq3 %}, so here we will cover just the multivendor-related specifics.
+Basic usage of the Messages addon is described in the main {% link "Messages addon manual" ref_0pnZpHq3 %}, so here we will just go over the multivendor-related specifics.

-First,
+First, since the owner of products

+and give the store owner/administrator a method to supervise the communication process and, if necessary, to interfere in the communication so as to help resolving problems or handle disputes.

-If you have Multi-vendor functionality enabled, the Messages addon also allows your buyers to start messaging with sellers before they make a purchase.
+Second, If you have Multi-vendor functionality enabled, the Messages addon also allows your buyers to start messaging with sellers before they make a purchase.
 They can initiate the conversations right on the sellers' pages in the storefront.

 ## Customer experience
 ,jn